aghee/data_analytics_projects/staff-distribution-sql-powerbi/README.md

 This project aims to understand the distribution of staff across different departments,locations and roles within an organization.
 This analysis helps in identifying staffing imbalances, organization turnover rate, optimizing resource allocation, and planning for future hiring needs.

 ### Data Sources
-Human Resources Data: The primary data set used for the analysis is "Human Resources.csv" that contains sufficient information about each employee.
+Human Resources Data: The primary data set used for the analysis is "Staffdata.csv" that contains sufficient information about each employee.

 ### Tools used
 - Data cleaning and analysis - MySQL Workbench